 What's modet's origin story?

-Last August I started Andrew Ng’s Coursera Machine Learning course because I wanted to understand how to apply AI to Product Management.
+Last August I wanted to understand how to apply AI to Product Management, so I started Andrew Ng’s Coursera Machine Learning course.

 Everything starts great.
 I watch the videos.
 Do the quizzes.
 Week 1 check.
 Same for Week 2, but then I get to the programming assignment.
-Suddenly I think, "what's going on"?
+And suddenly I think, "what's going on?"
 I don't even know how to start.

 Okay, let's do this one more time.
 This time I apply two insights: